- Most working age people cannot make new claims for Housing Benefit - they have to claim Universal Credit instead. Click here for more details.

-- Someone can only receive an award of Housing Benefit if they make a claim for it.
+- A person can only receive an award of Housing Benefit if they make a claim for it.

 - This does not have to be the tenant - it could be the tenant's partner, former partner, appointee or someone else who is treated as liable to pay the rent.

-- Although couples make one claim - only one of them will be deemed the HB claimant - this can give rise to many issues - including better off scenarios for couples on Contributory Employment and Support Allowance.
+- Although couples make one claim - only one of them will be deemed the HB claimant (the one that goes on the claim as 'you').

 - A new claim will be needed when the claimant does not currently have a 'live' claim with the Local Authority where they live - this can include a surviving member of a couple if their partner was the HB claimant prior to their death: click here.

 - A claim is generally made directly to the Local Authority - usually in writing on the LA's claim form but some LAs have on-line claims.
-Sometimes the claim will be made via the Job Centre or Pension Service ie when claiming JSA, ESA, IS or Pension Credit.
+Sometimes the claim will be made via the Pension Service ie when claiming Pension Credit.

 - The default is for any HB to be awarded from the Monday after the date of claim - but there are exceptions and some claims can be backdated.